cBournhonesque/lightyear/NOTES.md

     - server doesn't work if we use the IoTaskPool; probably because the quinn futures need the tokio reactor
     - client:
       - how can i set the client local address?
-      - how can i use clap in wasm?
+      - how can i use clap in wasm? -> maybe cant?
-      - problem with netcode::token in wasm?
-      - maybe we can still use tokio runtime (single-threaded) and tokio-spawn
+      - maybe we can still use tokio runtime (single-threaded) and tokio-spawn in wasm
+      - certificates -> FIXED
+      - connection timed out in wasm
+      - i got it to work once!!!!!
+      - passing arguments doesn't work, even with wasm-pack, causes panic